FreeAndFair/ColoradoRLA/docs/89_glossary.md

 `test/dominion-2017-CVR_Export_20170310104116.csv`.
 See also [VVSG-Interoperability CVR Subgroup](http://collaborate.nist.gov/voting/bin/view/Voting/BallotDefinition).

-* **contest** - A partisan or nonpartisan candidate race, or a ballot measure, that appears on the ballot for an election in a county.
+* **contest** - Any decision to be made by voters in an election, such as a partisan or nonpartisan candidate race, or a ballot measure.
 Ex: Jane Doe for Colorado Secretary of State.
 Each option for the voter is called a *choice*.

-* **choice** TBD candidate or YES/NO option
+* **choice** Any possible outcome of a Contest.
+In a Contest to determine who will fill a certain office, each choice is a person, called a candidate for the office.
+In a ballot question contest, the choices are "Yes" and "No".

 * **coordinated election** - Coordinated Elections occur on the first Tuesday of November in odd-numbered years.
 If the Secretary of State